lachy874125/IndustrialDataSimulator/README.md

 # Industrial Data Simulator
 ## Overview
 This application generates simulated sensor readings of temperature and pressure at regular intervals.
-The readings are timestamped and printed to the console and logged to a file.
+The readings are timestamped, printed to the console and logged to a file.
 The application demonstrates several C# programming concepts and patterns including:
 - Dependency injection
 - Asynchronous programming
 - Event-driven architecture